+Paying down debt incurred from credit cards can seem like a daunting challenge.
 Even the most financially responsible people sometimes find themselves carrying around credit card debt.

-But if you find yourself in this situation, you can take comfort in the fact that you’re not alone.
+So, if you find yourself in this situation, you can take comfort in the fact that you’re not alone.
 In fact, having a balance on your credit cards is more common than you may think.

 Recent research conducted for Bankrate.com reveals that more than 1 in 4 Americans owe more in credit card debt than they have in savings.*

-Taking care of your debt, however, can be easier than you may imagine.
+Paying down debt, however, can be easier than you may imagine.
 Here are 5 practical steps to help you pay down your higher-interest debt:

 - Add it up.
 Multiple credit card balances.
 Department store cards.
 Even medical expenses or other debts.
 Knowing the “big number” of exactly how much you owe might feel a bit scary at first.
 But you can’t tackle what you don’t understand.
 So getting a firm grasp on the total is a top priority.